Afghan army halts transport for soldiers after wave of bus bombs

 The Taliban are fighting to expel foreign forces and bring down the U.S.-backed government.

-With soldiers increasingly a target, the Ministry of Defence canceled its long-time practice of shuttling soldiers to and from work.
+With soldiers increasingly a target, the Ministry of Defence cancelled its long-time practice of shuttling soldiers to and from work.

 “For now, it is stopped,” said ministry spokesman Dawlat Waziri.
 He would not elaborate on what else might be done to get soldiers to work.